A Survey of LLM Prompt Datasets: Taxonomy, Linguistic Patterns, and Practical Uses: Prompt Data Analysis

 \subsection{Token-level Analysis}

-We perform token-level analysis using $n$-gram models to capture local textual patterns \citep{jurafsky2009speech, cavnar1994n, manning1999foundations}.
-Initially, all tokens are lemmatized to mitigate inflectional variability, after which we extract 3-gram, 4-gram, and 5-gram sequences to compute their frequency distributions.
-By analyzing high-frequency $n$-grams, we identify prevalent instruction templates, keyword combinations, and syntactic patterns, laying the groundwork for subsequent syntactic and semantic investigations.
+We perform token-level analysis using $n$-gram models to capture local textual patterns~\citep{jurafsky2009speech,cavnar1994n,manning1999foundations}.
+After lemmatising all tokens, we extract 3/4/5-gram sequences and compute their frequency distributions to surface prevalent instruction templates, keyword combinations, and syntactic patterns (Appendix~\ref{sec:token-app}).

-\textbf{Analysis of results.} The $n$-gram frequency distributions reveal several notable patterns that highlight the distinct functional and stylistic characteristics across datasets.

-\textbf{(1)} High-frequency $n$-grams reveal domain and prompt-engineering differences, such as role-playing cues in {\sf OASST1} (``you to act as'') versus medical reasoning in {\sf medical-o1} (``what be the,'' ``the most likely diagnosis''). \textbf{(2)} While 3-grams capture general-purpose queries or commands (e.g., ``what be the,'' ``I want to''), longer $n$-grams (4–5) reflect task-specific patterns, as in {\sf ShareGPT} where frequent 5-grams (``please write in English language,'' ``write a comprehensive reply to'') highlight its instruction-following orientation. \textbf{(3)} Compared to Google Books 5-grams (e.g., ``at the end of the,'' ``in whole or in part'') that serve narrative or descriptive purposes, prompt datasets exhibit inquiry- or command-focused $n$-grams, underscoring a clear divergence in linguistic patterns across corpora.
+\textbf{Analysis of results.} \textbf{(1)} High-frequency $n$-grams reveal domain and prompt-engineering differences: role-playing cues in {\sf OASST1} (``you to act as'') versus medical reasoning in {\sf medical-o1} (``the most likely diagnosis''); 3-grams capture general commands while longer 4--5-grams reflect task-specific patterns (e.g.\ {\sf ShareGPT}'s ``please write in English language''). \textbf{(2)} Compared to Google Books 5-grams (``at the end of the,'' ``in whole or in part''), prompt corpora exhibit inquiry- and command-focused $n$-grams, underscoring a clear divergence from narrative/descriptive text.